derhasi/redmine-to-git/README.md

-# Redmine analysis
+# Redmine to git

-This tool uses the [Redmine REST API](http://www.redmine.org/projects/redmine/wiki/Rest_api) for fetching data from a specific project and show some (currently one) graph.
+This tool uses the [Redmine REST API](http://www.redmine.org/projects/redmine/wiki/Rest_api) for fetching data from a specific project and push that to a git repository.

 ## Installation